 Still, even with differing views and artistic approaches, the paintings produced by the Pre-Raphaelites did share some similar characteristics.
 These include a naturalistic and detailed approach to art, an interest in narrative subject matter, and, most famously, a preference for women with long, red hair.
 Each of these qualities is embodied by Millais’ Ophelia, a painting inspired by Shakespeare’s Hamlet.

 Millais completed the painting the year before the group disbanded.
-Even though it was created in the midst of controversy, the piece was an instant success, with critics calling it a “tour de force of detailed depiction” and “one of the most imaginative and powerful pictures in the exhibition.”
+Even though it was created in the midst of controversy, the piece was met with much success, with critics calling it a “tour de force of detailed depiction” and “one of the most imaginative and powerful pictures in the exhibition.”
 Today, it remains an icon of the movement, and a prized gem of the Tate Britain, a London museum with an extensive Pre-Raphaelite collection.

 The Group’s Legacy